Time vocabulary in Lucazi

 - Mutana ua ha kati-kati ka litangua = noon or noonday.

-the part of day between noon and sunset; the time from noon or lunchtime to evening; it is also
+- Mutana = afternoon; the part of day between noon and sunset; the time from noon or lunchtime to evening; it is also used to refer to the sun.

 - Cinguezi = evening; the latter part of the day, especially from late afternoon until nightfall.